 Relevant Experience and Background

-Relevant work or research experience can significantly enhance an application.
+Relevant work or research experience can significantly enhance an application, and for some programs it may form part of the formal entry pathway.
 In our examples, candidates had substantial experience: Rhema Wijaya had roughly 10 years in environmental communications, and Yusridar “Angie” Mustafa had over 15 years in the non-profit and WASH sectors.
 Such experience aligned with their proposed fields of study and was a key factor in their strong applications.
-In general, meaningful professional or volunteer experience in the field (especially for development, science, or policy programs) helps demonstrate commitment and leadership potential to admissions committees.
+In general, meaningful professional, research, or volunteer experience in the field, especially for development, science, policy, and professional programs, helps demonstrate commitment and leadership potential to admissions committees.

 Other Admission Factors

 In addition to academics and experience, other documents are typically required.
-Applicants usually must submit official transcripts, a statement of purpose, and letters of recommendation.
-Rhema noted that even scholarship applications required collecting documents well in advance (transcripts, ID, birth certificate, etc.).
-Similarly, universities expect essays or research proposals for certain programs.
-While our scholarship recipients primarily highlighted academics and experience, it’s important for all applicants to prepare the usual requirements: academic transcripts detailing past coursework, a compelling personal statement or research plan, and any program-specific items (e.g. portfolios for creative fields).
+Applicants usually need to submit academic transcripts, evidence of degree completion, proof of English language proficiency, and identification documents such as a passport.
+Depending on the course, universities may also request a statement of purpose, CV, portfolio, referee details, aptitude test results, interview, or audition.
+Rhema noted that even scholarship applications required collecting documents well in advance, such as transcripts, ID, and birth certificate.
+Similarly, research programs may expect a research proposal and referee reports.
 Strong applications tend to weave one’s background and goals into a clear narrative, as Rhema did in her essays.

-Here are the overview of the application materials required:
+Here is an overview of the application materials that may be required:

 REQUIRED DOCUMENTS | DOCUMENT DETAILS |